 Some public schools offer specialised programmes to help non-Dutch-speaking students learn the language and culture of the Netherlands.
-Between the ages of 6 of 12, these are known as newcomers' classes (nieuwkomersklas) or reception classes (opvangklas).
-Students from 12 to 18 can join an international bridging class (internationale schakelklas).
-Students remain in this programme for a year before integrating with mainstream classes.
+Between the ages of six and 12, these are known as newcomers' classes (nieuwkomersklas) or reception classes (opvangklas).
+Students aged 12 to 18 can join an international bridging class (Internationale Schakel Klas, or ISK).
+Students remain in this programme for a year or two before integrating with mainstream classes.

 Teaching standards in Dutch public schools are generally high and schools are efficiently run, albeit with a more laid-back feel than some expats may be used to.

-Attendance of primary school (basisschool) is discretionary for the first year and becomes compulsory on a child’s fifth birthday.
+Attendance of primary school (basisschool or lagere school) is discretionary for the first year and becomes compulsory on a child’s fifth birthday.

 While there aren't strict catchment areas in the Netherlands, children in a particular neighbourhood are usually given priority spaces at the closest schools.
 Applying outside one's priority area is possible, but there is a lower chance of being accepted.
 Therefore, many parents choose to find accommodation in an area close to their preferred school.

-Most students live within cycling distance to school and generally go home for lunch.
-Supervised lunchtime programmes (overblijven) are available for children with working parents, but a small fee is charged and pupils provide their own lunches.
+Most students live within cycling distance to school and tend to go home for lunch.
+Supervised lunchtime programmes (overblijven) are available for children with working parents, but a small fee is charged.

 The benefit of local public schools is that expat children learn Dutch quickly, which makes it easier to adapt to their new surroundings and make friends with local children.

-After completing primary school, students have three options for public secondary schools in the Netherlands.
-Primary schools usually make recommendations to ensure students are matched with the avenue that best suits them.
+After completing primary school at age 12, students have three options for public secondary schools in the Netherlands.
+Primary schools often make recommendations to ensure students are matched with the avenue that best suits them.
+The three options are: